zaps166/QMPlay2/README.md

 ## Hardware acceleration

-QMPlay2 supports hardware video decoding: Vulkan Video, CUVID (NVIDIA only), DXVA2 (Windows Vista and higher), D3D11VA (Vulkan, Windows 8 and higher) VA-API (Linux/BSD only) and VideoToolBox (macOS only).
+QMPlay2 supports hardware video decoding: Vulkan Video, CUVID (NVIDIA only), DXVA2 (Windows), D3D11VA (Vulkan, Windows) VA-API (Linux/BSD only) and VideoToolBox (macOS only).
 Hardware acceleration is disabled by default, but you can enable it in "Settings->Playback settings":
 - move hardware accelerated decoder on decoders list to the top,
 - apply settings.